jessefreemandemo/OOPTest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: We'd love to hear any ideas you may have to help make Pixel Vision 8 better.
+about: We'd love to hear any ideas you may have.
 title: ''
 labels: enhancement
 assignees: jessefreeman